rlee0525/DrAppointment/README.md

 - allow users to search doctors by name (using location search bias, phone geolocation or ip geolocation)
 - authenticate users with text (auth codes) message
   - auto save doctors with whom appointments were made
-  - allow users to save favorite doctors (swipe to delete fav, order by recent appointment)
+  - allow users to save favorite doctors
 - show page of doctors (swipe for other doctors in same practice)
   - availability calendar (3 days swipe for +/- 3 days)
   - name